A Grammar of Hypotheses for Visualization, Data, and Analysis: Demonstration of the Grammar

 \section{Demonstration of the Grammar}

-This section applies the Grammar of Hypotheses in three use cases.
-We first use the 2017 VAST Challenge to illustrate the process of expressing an open-ended analytic question as hypotheses.
-We then revisit the relationship between \textit{tasks} in visual analytic literature and our grammar of hypotheses; we translate tasks by Amar et al.\cite{amar2005low} into grammars.
-Finally, we translate data science questions from a Kaggle competition.
-For legibility, we will eschew quotation marks in the grammar when the meaning is clear.
+To show a practical implementation of our proposed grammar, we use the 2017 VAST Challenge to illustrate the process of expressing sets of analytic questions as a hypothesis space.
+Finally, we discuss the learning outcomes of this demonstration.

-\subsection{2017 VAST Challenge (MC1)}
+\subsection{2017 VAST Challenge MC1}

-The 2017 VAST Challenge consists of three mini challenges.
-In this example, we consider Mini-Challenge 1 (MC1).
-The goal of MC1 is to assess whether there are unusual vehicle activities that might be causing the decreased nesting of the Rose-Crested Blue Pipits in a fictitious national park.
+The VAST Challenges have a rich history in the visual analytics community\cite{cook2014introVAST}.
+Each challenge is designed to simulate complex, open-ended problems that can be solved through careful data and visual analysis.
+For this case study, we examine the first mini-challenge (MC1) of the 2017 VAST Challenge.
 For brevity, we shorten the challenge description and data attribute values in our text.
 The full description of the challenge can be found online\footnote{\url{https://www.vacommunity.org/VAST+Challenge+2017}}.

 \smallbreak